 - trying to hyper-feminize your voice to appear less aggressive or assertive

 - speaking in passive sentences or writing in passive sentences to appear less assertive

 - apologizing and saying sorry for normal requests so you are not perceived as aggressive or rude

 - over-thinking your choice of specific clothing or make-up colors so you will be taken seriously in business encounters

-- feminizing ourselves so we don’t emasculate fathers, spouses, and friends (fear of emasculating because it brings forth anger from others)
+- feminizing ourselves so we don’t emasculate fathers, spouses, and friends because of the anger we anticipate

 - and so many more!